 Rib tips are the short, meaty sections of rib that are attached to the spareribs and usually cut off when the ribs are trimmed St. Louis style.
 This recipe is a great use for them.

-4 to 5 pounds rib tips, trimmed from whole spareribs (usually 3 slabs)
+- 5 pounds rib tips trimmed from whole pork spareribs

-Put the rib tips on the smoker for 2 1/2 hours.
+- Place the rib tips on the smoker for 2 ½ hours.
 Remove from the smoker and chop into bite-sized pieces.

-Return the tips to smoker for 1 hour, covered.
+- Return the tips to the smoker for 1 hour, covered.
 After 1 hour, remove the foil from the top.
 Stir after 15 minutes.
-After 30 minutes uncovered, stir and add the remaining 1/2 cup BBQ sauce.
+After 30 minutes uncovered, stir and add the remaining ½ cup BBQ sauce.
 Stir after 15 minutes.